slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Science is what you know.
 Philosophy is what you don’t know."
 -- Bertrand Russell [1872]*

+> *"A serious and good philosophical work could be written consisting entirely of jokes." (...)
+"Philosophy is a battle against the bewitchment of our intelligence by means of language."
+-- Ludwig Wittgenstein [1889]*

 > *"A kiss can destroy a philosophy."
 -- Anaïs Nin [1903]*